 Here are some of the benefits of Terpenes

-Inflammation is a natural response to injury or infection, but when it becomes chronic, it can lead to serious health problems.
-Terpenes help to keep inflammation under control by inhibiting the production of inflammatory molecules.
+Swelling is a natural response to injury or infection, but when it becomes chronic, it can lead to serious health problems.
+Terpenes help to keep swelling under control by inhibiting the production of inflammatory molecules.
 They also have analgesic properties, which means they can relieve pain.

 Antiviral drug developers are always on the lookout for new antivirals.
 Many terpenes, such as alpha- and beta-pinene, caryophyllene, camphor, and carvone, have the potential to destroy viruses.

 This makes terpene a good substance for people who are susceptible to viral infections.

 Many antidepressant drugs consist of herbal extracts that contain terpenes.
 Two of the most popularly used terpenes in antidepressant medications are linalool and beta-pinene.

 Terpenes may have antibacterial effects.
 Alpha-bisabolol, geraniol, menthol, eucalyptol, and terpinolene are some examples of terpenes that can help destroy or stop the growth of bacteria.

 Some cannabis terpenes work similarly to cannabinoids by providing relief from pain, according to researchers.
 Humulene, geraniol, linalool, and β-pinene are examples of terpenes that may enhance pain relief.